 - Orbital sanders require sanding disks, work great for tight spaces, and can quickly polish any type of surface.

-- Belt sanders are the most powerful and heavy-duty sanders.
+- High quality belt sanders are the most powerful and heavy-duty sanders.
 They work quickly and are best for large surface projects.

 Pro Tip: As a beginner, you should keep in mind that when sanding, you should ensure to sand with the grain and not against it.
 That will help you create a smooth face while not leaving any scratches behind.